alonitac/DevOpsBootcampUPES/tutorials/linux_intro.md

 **Important!** Whenever you see a code snippet, as in the above block, you are expected to execute the command in your terminal and experiment with the results.

-Usually, in order to work on a Linux system directly, you will need to login to the system by providing a username and password (don’t forget them!).
+Usually, in order to work on a Linux system directly, you will need to login to the system by providing a username and password (don't forget them!).
 Upon successful login, a standard prompt displays the user's login name, the hostname, and the current working directory.
 In the above example, `myuser` will be your login name, `hostname` is the name of the machine you are working on, and `~` (tilde) is an indication of your current location in the file system.

 ### Shortcuts